 CalEPA is the parent agency to six boards, departments, and offices charged with protecting public health and the environment, including DTSC, CARB, and the Water Boards.
-CalEPA has not exercised independent enforcement authority over activities at JCI but helps to ensure enforcement and compliance activities are consistent, effective, and coordinated.
+The HMBP/CalARP Unit at CalEPA oversees the implementation of the CalARP Program at the state level.
+At this time, CalEPA has not exercised independent enforcement authority over activities at JCI.
+CalEPA is focused on helping to support the local level Participating Agency as well as ensuring enforcement and compliance activities are consistent, effective, and coordinated.